 |

-The procedure is FDA approved and is paid for by Medicare.
-Although PAE does not yet have as a long a track record as surgical procedures like the TURP, many large-scale studies have proven that PAE is safe and effective, and this procedure has been done in the USA for several years with great results.
-In partnering with several prominent Urologists in southern Connecticut, I have done more of these procedures than anyone else in the northeastern United States.
-All patients who are considered for this procedure also get a full evaluation by a Urologist, so they can understand all the options and choose what is right for them.
+ResultsThe procedure is approved by the FDA and is paid for by Medicare.
+Although PAE does not yet have as a long a track record as surgical procedures like the TURP, many large-scale studies have proven that PAE is safe and effective, and this procedure has been done in the USA for ten years with great results.
+All patients who are considered for this procedure also get a full evaluation by a Urologist, so they can understand all the options and choose what is best for them.
+By partnering with dozens of urologists in the region, I have done more of these procedures than anyone else in the northeast United States.

-Medicare covers PAE without issue.
-Most health insurance companies pay for this procedure if appropriate need can be demonstrated.
-We will make sure everything possible is done to make this procedure available to you. |
+Medicare will cover PAE without issue.
+Most health insurance companies will cover PAE if appropriate need can be demonstrated, typically if a patient has significant bleeding from the prostate.
+We will do everything possible to help make PAE available to you.
+You can even watch an actual live case here. |